- University of Houston Law Center, J.D., cum laude, 2005

 - Conducts due diligence in connection with acquisition of oil and gas leases, including asserting and resolving title defect issues and coordinating with and managing brokers in field.

-- Negotiates leases, surface use agreements and related agreements on behalf of operators, mineral and land owners.
+- Negotiates leases, producing sharing and allocation agreements, surface use agreements and related agreements on behalf of operators, mineral and land owners.

 - Reviews title instruments affecting mineral and royalty ownership, and coordinates with oil and gas payors to distribute production proceeds in accordance with such instruments.